 Internships provide new professionals an opportunity to gain invaluable practical experience under the leadership of an experienced practitioner.
 Through working in student affairs units, students learn how to apply the theory and concepts they are learning in the classroom to real life situations.
 They also gain a better sense of their particular areas of interest within student affairs and have a chance to develop the skills they will need to be successful in the field.
 Therefore, all students are required to participate in at least one internship experience while enrolled in the program.
 However, we recognize that some students in the program will be experienced professionals enrolled in order to gain advanced academic credentials and/or training for upward mobility.
-Therefore, students who have professional experience in the field of Student Affairs (i.e., 3+ years of service) may be exempt from having to complete the internship experience at the discretion of their faculty adviser.
+Therefore, students who have professional experience in the field of Student Affairs (i.e., 3+ years of service) may be exempt from having to complete the internship experience.
 Students will be required to take an additional course in the major areas of study as a replacement.
-Because the internship experience is designed to expand the student's current knowledge of theory and practice, students will not be permitted to do an internship in an office where they have previous work experience, where they currently work, or currently serve as a graduate assistant.
 Any questions regarding internships should be presented to the Director of Internship: Margaret A Gates <email@example.com>

 To qualify for an internship, all of the following must be met:

 2. The internship must be related to the career goals of the student and the student should have sufficient background to undertake the internship and learn from the experience.
-You cannot do an internship in the same office you are working or a doing a Graduate Assistantship.
+You cannot do an internship in the same office where you are a Graduate Assistant (GA).